|Welcome! Bienvenue! Maeva!|

-Projects & Articles
+Projects & Publications

 Landscape History Work

 work and projects, useful links,

-and--of course--information about her home away from home, the
+and information about my home away from home, the

 Marquesan PhrasebookThe Marquesan language has been skirting extinction for over a century.
 The Marquesan Phrasebook promotes the distinct Marquesan language and cultural identity of today.
 It contains a Marquesan dictionary that translates Marquesan directly into English for the first time since the early 19th century.
 It is also the first book to translate between Marquesan, English, and French.
 The Marquesan Phrasebook is a valuable resource for scholars, tourists, and local Marquesans alike.